 - 4.32.
-Provisions for the management of liquid effluents should be considered in the design, including the following: - (a) Collection of radioactive liquid effluents to a common point such as a holding tank (general design considerations for collection or holding tanks are discussed in Annex III); - (b) The potential for reconcentration downstream of some discharged radionuclides should be recognized and addressed in relation to the collection of liquid radioactive waste with low levels of activity (such as liquids from pit tanks, delay tanks and holding tanks that might be suitable for discharge through a low level effluent system directly to sewers) and the methods of monitoring such discharges; - (c) The management and control of liquid radioactive waste with higher levels of activity, such as waste that might arise from planned major shutdowns of research reactors of some types; - (d) Provisions for decay devices (e.g. use of delay tanks for 16 N or retention tanks) to minimize releases of radioactive material; - (e) Provisions for sampling from and monitoring retention holding tanks prior to the release of liquid content, preferably at the point of release; - (f) Provisions for treating liquid effluents either for reuse (e.g. treatment using resins) or because the activity levels are too high for their release to the environment. - 4.33.
-The following provisions should also be considered in the design: - (a) Provisions for measuring, and treating and controlling discharges of radioactive liquid effluents so that the amounts and the concentrations of discharges of radioactive material are commensurate with the safety analysis report and comply with the regulatory requirements [45]; - (b) Provisions for filtration in liquid waste collection lines to prevent the release of solids.
-Provisions for controlling the discharge of liquid radioactive material to the environment in compliance with the controlling the discharge of liquid radioactive material to the environment in compliance with the regulatory requirements [4].
+Provisions for the management of liquid effluents should be considered in the design, including the following: - (a) Collection of radioactive liquid effluents to a common point such as a holding tank (general design considerations for collection or holding tanks are discussed in Annex III); - (b) The potential for reconcentration downstream of some discharged radionuclides should be recognized and addressed in relation to the collection of liquid radioactive waste with low levels of activity (such as liquids from pit tanks, delay tanks and holding tanks that might be suitable for discharge through a low level effluent system directly to sewers) and the methods of monitoring such discharges; - (c) The management and control of liquid radioactive waste with higher levels of activity, such as waste that might arise from planned major shutdowns of research reactors of some types; - (d) Provisions for decay devices (e.g. use of delay tanks for 16N or retention tanks) to minimize releases of radioactive material; - (e) Provisions for sampling from and monitoring retention tanks prior to the release of liquid content, preferably at the point of release; - (f) Provisions for treating liquid effluents either for reuse (e.g. treatment using resins) or because the activity levels are too high for their release to the environment. - 4.33.
+The following provisions should also be considered in the design: - (a) Provisions for measuring and treating radioactive liquid effluents so that the amounts and the concentrations of discharges of radioactive material are commensurate with the safety analysis report and comply with the regulatory requirements [4]; - (b) Provisions for controlling the discharge of liquid radioactive material to the environment in compliance with the regulatory requirements [4].

-Management of solid effluents radioactive waste
+Management of solid effluents

 - 4.34.
-The provisions for the management of solid radioactive waste generated in the facility and experimental devices considered in the design should include the following: - (a) Provisions for segregating waste by type (amount, form, volume, isotopic composition and activity concentration); - (b) The packaging, handling and storage of solid low level radioactive waste, such as contaminated cleaning equipment, clothing, paper and tools, which might be accumulated and treated in on-site storage and treatment facilities; - (c) The packaging, handling and storage of solid intermediate level radioactive waste, such as waste arising from ion exchange resins, ventilation filters and charcoal beds, which might be accumulated and treated in on-site storage and treatment facilities; - (d) The packaging, handling and storage of solid high level radioactive waste such as replaceable core internals, performed in on-site facilities; - (e) Areas and tools for handling and loading waste; - (f) Equipment and tools for radiation protection; - (g) Provisions for compacting waste if required; - (h) Provisions as necessary for storing resins and dehydrating liquid waste; - (i) Space for storing waste on-site and/or off-site until its transport; - (j) Provisions for filtration in liquid waste collection lines to prevent the release of solids: - (k)(j) Provisions for ensuring that any solid materials that may be discharged in liquid effluents are within authorized limits.
+The provisions for the management of solid radioactive waste considered in the design should include the following: - (a) Provisions for segregating waste by type (amount, form, volume, isotopic composition and activity concentration); - (b) The packaging, handling and storage of solid low level radioactive waste, such as contaminated cleaning equipment, clothing, paper and tools, which might be accumulated and treated in on-site storage and treatment facilities; - (c) The packaging, handling and storage of solid intermediate level radioactive waste, such as waste arising from ion exchange resins, ventilation filters and charcoal beds, which might be accumulated and treated in on-site storage and treatment facilities; - (d) The packaging, handling and storage of solid high level radioactive waste such as replaceable core internals, performed in on-site facilities; - (e) Areas and tools for handling and loading waste; - (f) Equipment and tools for radiation protection; - (g) Provisions for compacting waste if required; - (h) Provisions as necessary for storing resins and dehydrating liquid waste; - (i) Space for storing waste on-site and/or off-site until its transport; - (j) Provisions for filtration in liquid waste collection lines to prevent the release of solids: - (k) Provisions for ensuring that any solid materials that may be discharged in liquid effluents are within authorized limits.